YoshiTet/seppuku/readme.md

 Seppuku is a free, lightweight, open-source Minecraft Forge client-side mod for Minecraft 1.12.2.
 Oriented towards 9B9T, this is a full-featured anarchy mod with an external plugin API, unique exploits, and a solid community.

+This fork is just so I can mess around.

 # Requirements
 - **JDK 8** (https://adoptopenjdk.net/, https://aws.amazon.com/corretto/)
 - __(optional)__ **Git**